creativecstudios/spring/Basics.md

    ```
    ### Spring Initializer...

-   Go to spring Initializer https://start.spring.io/ Generate the dependencies take the review If Ok then start generating the zip file and open the same in IDE
+   When you ues eclipse or intelij ..Go to spring Initializer https://start.spring.io/ Generate the dependencies take the review If Ok then start generating the zip file and open the same in IDE

+   Orelse simply Download Spring Tool Suite STS.